 At the 2013 Testbed it was noted that small-scale variations in convective parameters such as CAPE (Convective Available Potential Energy) and CIN are simulated by the COSMO-DE and COSMO-DE-EPS models, and that these may be relevant for the development and life cycle of convective storms.
-At the 2014 Testbed, we will visualize various statistical measures of the distribution of CIN and CAPE and investigate whether they can benefit forecasting convective storms by characterizing the pre-convective environment more accurately than coarser models.
+At the 2016 Testbed, we will visualize the distribution of CIN and CAPE and investigate whether they can benefit forecasting convective storms by characterizing the pre-convective environment more accurately than coarser models.